rolspace/blazor-football-scoreboard/src/Hosts/Worker/README.md

 Once the certificate is ready, the application can be launched from VSCode via the *Run and Debug* menu, simply select the *Launch Docker: Football Scoreboard API* launch config.

-Once the application starts, it will be available at https&ZeroWidthSpace;://localhost:5003, however, there are no relevant endpoints exposed.
-The main output of the application will be output to the console from the execution of the background service.
+Once the application starts, it will be available at *https&ZeroWidthSpace;://localhost:5003*, however, there are no other endpoints available.
+The main output of the application will be sent to the console from the running background service.